11BelowStudio/HECC-IT/Technical Documentation/OH-HECC MVP editable passages, editable metadata, and GameDataObject.md

 I still should have decoupled them further (as the `PassageModel` was still directly storing copies of the passage map and the editable metadata), however, most of the logic which manipulated the map of passages which used to be done within OH-HECC directly had been moved to the GameDataObject (and replaced within OH-HECC with calls to the moved methods).
-Therefore, as the logic was moved as-was, I didn't feel that testing was needed, however, in hindsight, I should have created some unit tests for it to ensure that it did work as intended.
+A few unit tests had been produced for the GameDataObject, mostly regarding the start passage logic within it, which can be seen [here](../src/oh_hecc/game_parts/GameDataObjectTests.java).

 The final thing which the `GameDataObject` was given responsibility for was saving the .hecc files.
 This used to be within the `PassageModel` as well, but was moved to the `GameDataObject` for the